lessleyH/SimpleToDo/README.md

-#Project 1 - Simple To Do
+Project 1 - Simple To Do
-#Lessley Hernandez
-#June 26, 2018
+June 26, 2018
-#FBU SA1

 Simple To Do is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: Lessley Hernandez